 She then joined indigenous State broadcaster, The Māori Television Service in March 2005.
 Her time there saw her produce 1457 programmes, gain over 3000 production credits and held roles as director, camera operator, editor, scriptwriter, production manager, executive producer and producer.

 She has travelled internationally for both music and content creation simultaneously producing music videos and interstitials shot in Thailand, USA, Australia, United Kingdom and France for New Zealand rap artist King Kapisi.

 She also worked as the tour manager for Kapisi internationally, playing the Glastonbury Festival in England, the Honda Festival in Hua Hin, Thailand, the largest USA indie festival SXSW in Austin, Texas, IndigenUS Festival in Toronto, Canada, the AWME Festival in Melbourne, Big Day Out Festival tour circuit in both NZ and Australia and Queensland festivals The Dreaming and Reggaetown.

 In 2015, she toured Sesame Street’s Elmo’s World Live show in NZ.
 Later that year she toured and event managed the World-famous Harlem Globetrotters throughout NZ and Australia.
 The following year she toured a double bill with Jamaican reggae legends Third World and Grammy-winner, JBOOG, in NZ.

-> Alongside Upper Hutt Posse (2016) and Moana and the Moahunters (2019), Teremoana collectively received the Taite Music Prize twice and was inducted into the Aotearoa Music Hall of Fame, and received the Legacy Award with Upper Hutt Posse (2018).
+Alongside Upper Hutt Posse (2016) and Moana and the Moahunters (2019), Teremoana collectively received the Taite Music Prize (classic record) twice and was inducted into the Aotearoa Music Hall of Fame, and received the Legacy Award with Upper Hutt Posse (2018).
 Teremoana is the only musician to receive all four accolades.